By Katharine A. Phillips, MD

-Nearly all people with BDD spend at least an hour a day thiking about the disliked body part/area.
-People who spend less time than this probably don’t have BDD.
+Nearly all people with BDD spend at least an hour a day in total thinking about the disliked body part/area.
+People who spend less time than one hour a day probably don’t have BDD.
 The average is 3 hours to 8 hours a day.
 Some people find that BDD preoccupations consume their entire day.
-The appearance preoccupations are usually difficult to resist or control and very distressing.
+The appearance preoccupations are usually difficult to resist or control, and very distressing.

 Repetitive, Compulsive Behaviors

-- Camouflaging: Trying to hide or cover up the disliked body areas with things such as a hat, heavy make-up, clothing, hair, sunglasses, one’s hands, or body position.
-Camouflaging often involves repetitive behavior, such as repeatedly adjusting one’s clothing to hide disliked body parts or repeatedly applying makeup.
+- Camouflaging: Trying to hide or cover up the disliked body areas with things such as a hat, heavy makeup, clothing, hair, sunglasses, one’s hands, or body position.
+Camouflaging often involves repetitive behaviors, such as repeatedly adjusting one’s clothing to hide disliked body parts or repeatedly applying makeup.

 - Comparing: Comparing the disliked features to those of other people.

-- Mirror checking: Repeatedly checking the perceived defects in mirrors and other reflecting surfaces, such as glass.
+- Mirror checking: Repeatedly checking the perceived defects in mirrors and other reflecting surfaces, such as windows or a cell phone.

 - Reassurance seeking/questioning of others: Frequently asking others how they look or if they look okay.
 Alternatively, some people with BDD repeatedly insist that they look ugly or abnormal.

-- Skin picking: Compulsively picking one’s skin to try to make it look better; the intent is not to harm oneself.
+- Skin picking: Compulsively picking one’s skin to try to make it look better – note that the intent of this skin picking is not to harm oneself.
 This behavior can cause skin lesions and scarring.
-It is occasionally life-threatening.
-People who pick their skin only as a symptom of BDD (in response to appearance concerns) should not receive a diagnosis of excoriation (skin-picking) disorder.
+It is occasionally life-threatening (for example, when picking into a major artery and losing large amounts of blood).
+NOTE: People who pick their skin only as a symptom of BDD (in response to appearance concerns) should not receive a diagnosis of excoriation (skin-picking disorder).

 - Clothes changing: Frequently changing clothes to try to better hide disliked body areas or find a more flattering outfit.